ourzora/nouns-builder/apps/subgraph/README.md

 - Increase the `specVersion` at the top of `subgraph.yaml.mustache` for each new version.
 - Use the **--tag** flag to alias `latest` with the current `specVersion`.

+*If you are making breaking changes, make sure to notify clients first and provide a migration path.

 **Always remember to tag!**

 ```bash